Skip to content

 Be realistic about what CPU inference delivers:

-CPU inference is measured in single-digit tokens per second, not the 30-50 tok/s you get with a local GPU.
-This is fine for asynchronous workflows — ask a question, do something else, come back to the answer.
-It is not great for rapid-fire interactive chat.
+This is fine for asynchronous workflows: ask a question, do something else, come back to the answer.
+It is not a strong fit for rapid-fire interactive chat or multiple simultaneous users.

 Model Recommendations by Use Case